 Gothenburg has become a popular destination for cruise travellers.
-The number of visits by cruise ships has increased substantially over the last decade and a new record is set each year.
-During the 2013 season, almost 47,000 cruise travellers arrived on 39 vessels.
+The number of visits by cruise ships has increased substantially over the last decade.
+In 2014över 100 000 cruise travellers will arrive on 73 vessels.
 This can be compared to five vessels and 2,400 travellers in 2002.

 Number of cruise calls in Port of Gothenburg, 2000-2014.

 Gothenburg offers many advantages as a cruise destination.
 Visitors tourists appreciate the cosy atmosphere in the city, the large number of cafes and restaurants and the fact that most things are within walking distance.
 Shopping is also rated highly, as are the parks and the archipelago.
 In recent years, Gothenburg as a Christmas City has proved to be a popular destination in December and has extended the cruise season.

 Read more about Gothenburg as a cruise destination on Gothenburg & co's website.

 The Port of Gothenburg has two terminals for cruise ships; one at the centrally located Free Port and the other at Arendal, beside the Volvo Museum, where the very largest cruise ships can berth.

 Cruising tourism has become an increasingly important source of income for the city.
 In 2014, travellers will spend around SEK 80 million in Gothenburg.

 The rise in the number of visits by cruise ships is largely a result of focused collaboration between the Port of Gothenburg and the city's marketing and event company Gothenburg & Co.
 Gothenburg is also part of Cruise Baltic, a network of 27 destinations in 10 countries.

 A survey has been conducted to find out what the cruise travellers feel about Gothenburg.
 Read about it here.